jacquelynzhy/jacquelynzhy.github.io/_pages/others.md

 # Piano

 Apart from physics, I am also a pianist with over 20 years of training.
 During my undergraduate years, I founded the Piano Association at SUSTech and served as its vice president.
-You can listen to me playing one of my favorite melodies from the classical repertoire [here](https://www.douban.com/doubanapp/dispatch?uri=%2Fstatus%2F3986204497%2F%3F_spm_id%3DMTE0NDk3NTQw&_i=488410099fdbc81&dt_dapp=1) — Rachmaninoff's Piano Concerto No. 2, second movement.
+You can listen to me playing one of my favorite melodies from the classical music history [here](https://www.douban.com/doubanapp/dispatch?uri=%2Fstatus%2F3986204497%2F%3F_spm_id%3DMTE0NDk3NTQw&_i=488410099fdbc81&dt_dapp=1) — Rachmaninoff's Piano Concerto No. 2, second movement.

 Thanks to my perfect pitch, I also rearrange ACG music and upload it to [Bilibili](https://space.bilibili.com/2215256?spm_id_from=333.337.0.0) — often referred to as the Chinese YouTube — where I have around 22,000 followers.